 The CCSAO's voluntary disclosure of specific, detailed information about the reasons it agreed to vacate almost two dozen convictions, as well as the factors it considered in screening cases brought to it by Plaintiffs' counsel, undermine any argument that the privilege has not been waived.
-This waiver extends beyond the cases discussed within the April 24, 2024 document production to all cases that the CCSAO has discussed with COPA, and the sole, original source of this information is the CCSAO.
+This waiver extends beyond the cases that were, in fact, discussed to all cases that the CCSAO has discussed with COPA, and the sole, original source of this information is the CCSAO.
 Therefore, and for the reasons set forth above and in Defendant Officers' Response to the CCSAO's Motion to Quash, this Court should find that: (1) the CCSAO waived any privilege regarding its decision-making process(es) in any of the Watts-related cases; (2) permit inquiry into why the CCSAO took the positions it did in all Watts-related cases; (3) deny the CCSAO's Motion; and (4) grant any other relief it deems proper.